google/merror/README.md

-MError
-C++ Macro Error Handling Library
+# **MError** C++ Macro Error Handling Library

 # Introduction
 MError is a library for error handling in C++ without exceptions.
 It requires C++17 and only works for gcc or clang compilers.

-Before MError, I was adamant to the opinion of avoiding macros for error handling.
+Before using MError, I was adamant to the opinion of avoiding macros for error handling.
 My TL at the time, would counter indicating that those macros served as a signal in the code to indicate error-handling code as opposed to normal expected flow.

 MError was conceived by Roman Perepelitsa to tackle the explosion of error handling macros in our codebase.
 MError provides an alternative that replaces all of macros with 2 control-flow and 2 auxiliary macros.
-Furthermore, it provides a declarative, scoped mechanism to specify error-handling logic and great interoperability between 'error' types such as bool, std::optional and absl::Status.
+Furthermore, it permits a declarative, scoped mechanism to specify error-handling logic and great interoperability between 'error' types such as bool, std::optional and absl::Status.

 I reluctantly started to use MError after I already contributed to its codebase.
 By now, I am convinced MError greatly simplifies error-handling and status propagation code in C++.